 Chopin, the celebrated Polish composer and pianist, was born in 1810 in Poland and died before his time in 1849 in Paris.
 He is one of the most famous virtuoso pianists of the 19th century and is one of the greatest music composers of the Romantic Era.
 Chopin and Franz Liszt are considered the fathers of modern piano music.

-The plaster model of of the bust Chopin was presented at the Salon of 1899 and was inaugurated in Jardin du Luxembourg on October 17, 1900.
+The plaster model of the bust of Chopin was presented at the Salon of 1899 and was inaugurated in Jardin du Luxembourg on October 17, 1900.
 In 1942, the original bust of Chopin was removed and is now preserved in the National Museum of Warsaw.
 In its place, the Polish government donated a bronze replica made in 1872 by the sculptor Boleslaw Syrewicz.
 The replica was inaugurated in the Jardin du Luxembourg in 1999, on the the 150th anniversary of the death of Chopin.

 For the complete Frederic Chopin experience head to Pere Lachaise Cemetery to visit his gravestone and monument, and then over to Musée de la Vie Romantique, located in the hôtel particulier that hosted the likes of Chopin and Georges Sand.